How to write and publish a drought plan

 You must produce a drought plan if:

-- there’s been a change in your circumstances, eg if you’ve applied for a drought order or permit that wasn’t in your plan
+- there’s been a change in your circumstances, for example if you’ve applied for a drought order or permit that wasn’t in your plan

 - a drought has shown your previous plan to be inadequate

-- you’ve been directed to by the Secretary of State for the Environment, Food and Rural Affairs, eg if your plan no longer adequately sets out how to maintain a secure supply of water during drought
+- you’ve been directed to by the Secretary of State for the Environment, Food and Rural Affairs, for example if your plan no longer adequately sets out how to maintain a secure supply of water during drought

-In any case, a new final plan must be developed and published no later than 5 years from the date when your plan (or revised plan) was last published.
+In any case, you must publish your draft plan for consultation no more than 4 years and 3 months after the date when your plan (or revised plan) was last published.